Thincast Client Documentation

 Grab mouse

 Exclusively take control of the mouse and forward all input to the session.
-The mouse can be freed by using the shortcut ⌘/Right Ctrl + M
+The mouse can be freed by using the shortcut ⌘/Ctrl + ⌥/Alt + M

 Note: This might not work on all platforms.